Anlo Ewe: Religion

-Traditionally the Anlo-Ewe have one supreme God Mawuga Kitikata or just Mawu.
-This god is believed to be all powerful and everywhere at once.
+Traditionally, the Anlo-Ewe have one Supreme God Mawuga Kitikata or just Mawu.
+Mawu is synonymous with the Christian Almighty God and is believed to be all powerful and everywhere at once.
 There are no shrines or devotional ceremonies because of this omnipresent belief and instead the people practice religion through lower level divinities.
 These include Yewe, Afa, Eda, Nana, and Mami Wata.
 The first two are the most popular, each having a membership initiation process to worship.

 Yewe is the god of thunder and lightning.
 When members are initiated under Yewe, a Yewe name is given at a graduation ceremony.
 The person's old name now becomes taboo and if used, the speaker can be put in front of a council of priests to be sentenced to pay a large fine.

 Afa is the astral god of divination, also the younger brother of Yewe.
 Members do not get new names and keep their birth names.
 Performances are at the forefront of devotional activities for Afa.
 Members and non-members celebrate Afa together; however, the non-member must wear white clothing and can not dance next to a member unless at a funeral.
 If these rituals are not followed properly, non-members are fined.